Universal structure of objective states in all fundamental causal theories: Conclusions and discussion

-In conclusion, our results support the approach to objectivity presented in \cite{J1PRL,Objectivity,JJ1,JJ2,JJ3,Miro,JJ4,JJ5,SBS-measurements} based on SBS states, recently shown to be stronger than the notion of quantum Darwinism \cite{Strong-QDarwinism}.
-Our results extend the validity of this approach far beyond the limits of quantum mechanics.
-They also suggest that other approaches to the classical transition, such as quantum Darwinism and the associated broadcasting of information to the environment \cite{Selby-leaks} could be extended to GPTs, opening a fruitful new research field we intend to investigate in subsequent works.
+However, we note that Causality is not enough to guarantee the emergence of \emph{localized} classical composite systems: it is not always possible to reduce the information of the decohered system to the information of its sub-systems.
+We showed two additional axioms that are sufficient to ensure an appropriate non-holistic classical behavior.

-There are indeed still some open questions for future work.
-For instance, we showed that the most physically-motivated form of decoherence arises from a measurement.
-In it, the environment is present implicitly through the observer that performs the measurement.
-It is therefore natural to study when a decoherence process involves the \emph{explicit} presence of an environment, and what role this environment plays in the emergence of classicality. {}
+Our results support the approach to objectivity presented in refs.~\citep{J1PRL,Objectivity,JJ1,JJ3,Miro,JJ4,JJ5,SBS-measurements,korbicz2020roads} based on SBS states (recently shown to be stronger than the notion of quantum Darwinism \citep{Strong-QDarwinism,Strong-QDarwinism2,korbicz2020roads}).
+In particular, they identify the validity of the SBS approach far beyond the limits of quantum mechanics.
+Our findings also suggest that other approaches to classicality, such as quantum Darwinism and the associated broadcasting of information to the environment \citep{Selby-leaks,Muller-Darwinism} could be extended to GPTs, opening a fruitful research field we intend to investigate in subsequent works.
+On the other hand, the universality of the shape of objective states suggests that Causality is really a strong assumption and, to find some unique behaviors, one should weaken it, e.g.\ by bringing in the structure of relativistic space-time \citep{Hardy-quantum-gravity,Hardy-causal,Spacetime}.
+Last but not least, concerning the increase of purity by decoherence in some non-quantum GPTs, one may have an interesting alternative: either we have some paradoxical process where decoherence increases the information about a system (if we follow the standard quantum intuition), or one must reconsider the concept of information of the system itself, at least partially decoupling it from the concept of purity \citep{Entropy-Barnum,Entropy-Short,Entropy-Kimura}.
+We leave this as an open issue for further research.

 \onecolumngrid